bpwhelan/gsm-docs/docs/features/overlay-gamepad.md

 The GSM Overlay has built-in gamepad support, letting you navigate detected text and trigger Yomitan dictionary lookups entirely with a controller — no keyboard or mouse required.

 :::note
 This feature is marked **Experimental**.
-It requires the GSM Overlay to be running and the Rust gamepad server to be active (bundled with GSM).
+It should work, but one man is not enough to test all controllers and setups.
 :::

 ## Video Guide